IVSoftware/scale-randomizer/README.md

 ***
 **Using the `Random` class**

 You only need one instance of `Random`.
 For testing, you can produce the _same_ pseudorandom sequence of numbers every time by seeding it with an int, e.g. `new Random(1)`.
-But as shown here, the seed is derived from the system clock.
+But as shown here, the seed is derived from the system clock for a different sequence every time you run it.

     private readonly Random _rando = new Random();
     private void onClickRandomize(object? sender, EventArgs e) => execNextRandom(sender, e);

 One implementation would be to get a number between 0 and 7 inclusive, and use it to dereference an array value from the current selection in the combo box.
-This also makes a point of getting a _new_ not every click so the user feels confident when they click.
+This also makes a point of getting a _new_ note on every click so the user feels confident when they click.

     private void execNextRandom(object? sender, EventArgs e)
     {